ninckblokje/workshop-loom/README.md

 # workshop-loom

-In this repository the assignments for the SynTouch Loom workshop can be found.
+In this repository the assignments for the SynTouch Loom workshop (by Qun Wang and Jeroen Ninck Blok) can be found.
 Loom is the name of the OpenJDK project for bringing virtual threads into the JVM.
 More information can be found here: https://openjdk.org/projects/loom/

 Project Loom is implemented using these JEP's: